Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 The only way to check a streaming service is to play a suitable test file on that service on the device you usually use.

 Unfortunately, we are not permitted to publish the details directly.
-So for further information on streaming services that host Sync-One2 suitable test files and how to access them, you will need to drop us an e-mail with "streaming service details" in the subject line.
+So, for further information on streaming services that host Sync-One2 suitable test files and how to access them, you will need to drop us an e-mail with “streaming service details” in the subject line.

 Q. What causes Audio Video (lip-sync) issues?

-If you have a single TV and use the inbuilt speakers, then everything should be in sync as the TV will delay the audio automatically to correct for the video processing delay.
+If you have a single TV and use the built-in speakers, everything should be in sync as the TV will delay the audio automatically to correct the video processing delay.
 If, however, at any point, the audio and video are separated and processed by different equipment, problems can occur.
 This is why AV amplifiers have an audio delay setting, to permit the user to delay the audio by the amount required to bring things back into sync.
-You will also see some TV’s have an Audio delay feature connecting external speakers or soundbars.
+You will also see some TVs have an Audio delay feature connecting external speakers or soundbars.
 There are also in-line audio delay units available from various suppliers to introduce an audio delay to bring things back into sync.

 This website has some great details on the causes of AV latency.